 The prevalence of DRS is about 1/10, 000, representing about 1-5% of all strabismus cases.
 Females are more affected than males.

 DRS is a congenital disorder, characterized by non-progressive horizontal ophthalmoplegia without ptosis.
 DRS is usually unilateral and the left eye is predominantly affected.
 At birth, affected infants have restricted abduction and/or adduction.
 Most individuals with DRS have strabismus in primary gaze but can use a compensatory head position to align the eyes, avoiding diplopia.
-DRS can be classified into: Type I: Limited or absent abduction, normal or slightly limited adduction and globe retraction and narrowing of palpebral fissure on adduction.
-Type II: Limited or absent adduction, normal or limited abduction, globe retraction and narrowing of palpebral fissure on adduction.
-Type III: Limited abduction and adduction, globe retraction, narrowing of palpebral fissure on adduction and eyes are straight in primary position with no head turn.
+DRS can be classified into type I: limited or absent abduction, normal or slightly limited adduction and globe retraction and narrowing of palpebral fissure on adduction; type II: limited or absent adduction, normal or limited abduction, globe retraction and narrowing of palpebral fissure on adduction; and type III: limited abduction and adduction, globe retraction, narrowing of palpebral fissure on adduction and eyes are straight in primary position with no head turn.
 The majority of DRS cases (70%) are not associated with other anomalies.
 Vertical eye movement abnormalities may be observed as well.

 DRS results from failure of normal development of the pontine abducens nucleus or nerve resulting in failure of the normal innervation of the lateral rectus muscle on the affected side.
 At the same time, an aberrant branch of the oculomotor nerve innervates the lateral rectus muscle.
 Thus, globe retraction results from co-contraction of the medial and lateral rectus muscles on attempted adduction.
 Autosomal dominant DRS is found to result from mutations in CHN1 leading in most cases to bilateral DRS.

-Differential diagnosis includes Duane-radial ray syndrome, acro-renal-ocular syndrome, Bosley-Salih-Alorainy syndrome, Townes-Brocks syndrome, Athabaskan brain stem dysgenesis-related disorders, Wildervanck syndrome, Goldenhar syndrome, horizontal gaze palsy with progressive scoliosis, Moebius syndrome and congenital fibrosis of extraocular muscles (see these terms).
-Syndromic forms of DRS have been described resulting from mutations in SALL4 as seen in Okihiro syndrome, or from chromosomal anomalies primarily on chromosome 8.
+Differential diagnosis includes Duane-radial ray syndrome, acro-renal-ocular syndrome, Bosley-Salih-Alorainy syndrome, Townes-Brocks syndrome, Athabaskan brainstem dysgenesis-related disorders, Wildervanck syndrome, Goldenhar syndrome, horizontal gaze palsy with progressive scoliosis, Moebius syndrome and congenital fibrosis of extraocular muscles (see these terms).
+Syndromic forms of DRS have been described resulting from mutations in SALL4 as seen in Okihiro syndrome (see this term), or from chromosomal anomalies primarily on chromosome 8.

 Most cases are sporadic but up to 10% of patients show a familiar pattern with both recessive and dominant inheritance (incomplete penetrance with variable expressivity).